(All fields required)

 The Division of Pediatric Neurosurgery is home to specialists with a wide variety of backgrounds and areas of focus.
 As a team, this diversity makes us better prepared to care for your child’s unique needs.
 Learn more about our faculty and staff.

-Dr. Mangano is a member of the American Society of Pediatric Neurosurgeons.
-He was board certified in 2008 in Neurological Surgery by the American Osteopathic Board of Surgery.
+Dr. Mangano is a member of the American Society of Pediatric Neurosurgeons and the Congress of Neurological Surgeons.
+He was board certified in 2008 in neurological surgery by the American Osteopathic Board of Surgery and currently serves as the vice chair of the Residency Evaluation and Standards Committee and the Secretary Treasurer of the Neurological Surgery Discipline of the ACOS.

 Board Certification: Neurological Surgery, American Osteopathic Board of Surgery, 2008.